 Episode 1: Standing Rock Women Speak | Prayers

 On Sunday, December 4th, my friends and I went up to a hill in our community at sunrise to pray.
 The Army Corps of Engineers has declared protestors at Oceti Sakowin camp must leave by Dec.
 5th.
 I knew that people would reject the order.
-I was concerned about another militarized police attack to remove people at the camp on December 5th.
+I was concerned about another militarized police attack to remove people from the camp on December 5th.
 So I left home in the dark, watched the beautiful sunrise with friends, shared stories from Standing Rock while I kept them in my thoughts.

 That afternoon, a miracle happened.
 A historic moment of victory for Standing Rock and indigenous people around the world emerged.
-Obama administration halted the construction of the Dakota Access Pipeline and ordered the Army Corps of Engineers to complete a full environmental assessment that includes public input.
+The Obama administration halted the construction of the Dakota Access Pipeline and ordered the Army Corps of Engineers to complete a full environmental assessment that includes public input.

-The power of the breath of millions, the power of prayers of million people’s thought is indeed powerful.
+The power of the breath of millions, the power of the prayers of million people’s thoughts is indeed powerful.
 We just made a movement – a movement that changed the narrative of history with Native Americans.
 We now have a greater responsibility to transform the world that respects all indigenous communities and communities that suffer from systematic oppression around the world.

 So let’s keep praying.